Graph-Fraudster: Adversarial Attacks on Graph Neural Network Based Vertical Federated Learning: Experiments

 \subsubsection{Attack on Dual-participants Based GVFL}

 As described above, in this setting, datasets are divided into two pieces both in edges and node features randomly.
-We evaluate the node classification accuracy of different GNN models against different adversarial methods.
+Multi-perspective metrics are used to evaluate the performance of the attackers, including the node classification accuracy, precision, recall, F1-Score, mean absolute error (MAE) and Log Loss.

 As shown in TABLE~\ref{MainTask}, in order to verify the generality of Graph-Fraudster in different graph segmentation situations, we conduct the experiments 10 times and report the average accuracy with standard deviation.
 The best attack performance is highlighted in bold.
-We have some observations in this experiment:
+In Fig. \ref{fig:metrics}, other five metrics are shown to evaluate the proposed method variously.
+Specifically, precision, recall and F1-Score are applied to measure the performance of GVFL.
+The lower the attacker's score, the better the attack performance is.
+MAE and Log Loss are used to evaluate the degree of confusion of the target server model.
+Higher value represents better performance of attack.
+Some observations are concluded in this experiment.